taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [chatgpt-plus](https://github.com/yangjian102621/chatgpt-plus) - ChatGPT Web application based on OpenAI API, including a general version and a role version.
 It comes with a management backend and is implemented using Go + Vue3 + element-plus.
  * [springboot-openai-chatgpt](https://github.com/274056675/springboot-openai-chatgpt) - Super AI Brain is a Spring Boot-based architecture that supports web, Android, iOS, and H5 multi-platform applications.
 It uses OpenAI's ChatGPT model to implement an intelligent chatbot.
 Users can have conversations with the chatbot on the interface, and the chatbot will generate replies based on the user's input.
 It also supports drawing, where users can input text and automatically create corresponding diagrams.
 In the future, it will integrate with domestic AI models such as Wenxin Yiyuan, Tongyi Qianwen, MOSS, etc., and will continue to be updated with more features waiting for you to unlock.
  * [chatgpt-quickstart](https://github.com/azure-samples/chatgpt-quickstart) - Build a chat application using Azure OpenAI with ChatGPT.
+ * [autoblogger](https://github.com/incomestreamsurfer/autoblogger) - This is an autoblogger that uses the ChatGPT API and Stable Diffusion API to create fully optimized blog posts and post them automatically to wordpress
+ * [chatserver-api](https://github.com/wooveep/chatserver-api) - 基于OPENAI的ChatGPT API开发的AI助手系统 Chatserver-web   支持本地数据向量话提问 基于Golang语言的后端API服务

 |Name|GitHub Stars|Language|License|